touchlab-lab/GifGetterKMP/README.md

 # Multiplatform sample
-This example shows how to use Kotlin/Native in the multiplatform world.

 This sample based on the [multiplatform documentation](https://github.com/h0tk3y/k-new-mpp-samples/blob/master/README.md).
 If you have questions about the structure or how it works take a look at the documentation there.